Far-From-Here-studio/FullBody-Rig-System/README.md

 .
 Crouch Control

 The tool is to be refined, there is so much more to do with it!
-Most of the Work now is imprroving UI and UX, having a better controls using playable graph system for timelines, an extension for quadruped and more.
+Most of the Work now is improving UI and UX, having a better controls using playable graph system for timelines, an extension for quadruped and more.